Imprints of flat space analyticity in de Sitter S-matrix: Introduction

 In this paper, we pursue this question by comparing explicit tree-level amplitudes in flat and de Sitter space.
 In section \ref{sec:summary}, we summarize the results of this paper.
-In section \ref{sec:smatrix}, we begin by reviewing the construction and properties of the de Sitter S-matrix as defined in \cite{Melville:2023kgd, Melville:2024ove}, paying particular attention to its analytic structure.
+In section \ref{sec:smatrix}, we begin by reviewing the construction and properties of the de Sitter $\mathcal{S}$-matrix as defined in \cite{Melville:2023kgd, Melville:2024ove}, paying particular attention to its analytic structure.
 We then analyze specific examples: contact interactions and exchange diagrams.
-In section \ref{sec:conservation}, we first review the well-known energy conservation limit of the de Sitter S-matrix.
+In section \ref{sec:conservation}, we first review the well-known energy conservation limit of the de Sitter $\mathcal{S}$-matrix.
 While the leading order contribution of this limit is well-studied, here we compute the next-to-leading order in which information from massive field exchange appears.
-In section \ref{sec:flatspace}, we introduce a new limit called the flat space limit, where the information from massive field exchange appears at leading order.
-We also show a relationship between the flat-space and the de Sitter S-matrix in this limit.
-In section \ref{sec:eft}, we show that the flat space limit provides a better description of the effective field theory compared to the energy conservation limit.
+In section \ref{sec:flatspace}, we introduce a new limit called the Hubble flat space (HFS) limit, where the information from massive field exchange appears at leading order.
+We also show a relationship between the flat-space and the de Sitter $\mathcal{S}$-matrix in this limit.
+In section \ref{sec:eft}, we show that the HFS limit provides a better description of the effective field theory compared to the energy conservation limit.
 We devote section \ref{sec:discussion} to discussion and future directions.